sevidmusic/Rig/README.md

                         --path-to-roady-project "./"

---module-name           The name of the module to configure the
+--for-module            The name of the module to configure the
                         Route for.

                         For example:

-                        --module-name "hello-world"
+                        --for-module "hello-world"

 --authority             The domain authority that the new Route
                         will be configured for.